timur-rafikov/LabWork1/README.md

 Tasks:
 1. Determine the amount of memory allocated to load the image.
 2. Upload the image to memory.
-3. Rotate the image 90
+3. Rotate the image 90 degrees clockwise.
-degrees clockwise.
 Save the result.
 3'.
-Rotate the image 90
+Rotate the image 90 degrees counterclockwise.
-degrees counterclockwise.
 Save the result.
 4. Apply a Gaussian filter to the rotated image.
 Save the result.

+The BMPHeader, DIBHeader, and BMPFile classes are declared in the
+bmp_header.hpp header file.
+The BMPFile class contains the
+main methods of working with a file: loading, rotating the
+image to the right \ to the left and applying the Gauss filter (in development).

 ## Build
+make
 ## Run
+./app
 ## Clean
+make clean